DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 who is just starting out with making books.
 You probably identify with or work in the arts.
 You may hope to gain answers, knowledge, get tips, and consult various resources.
 This Toolkit intends to provide them all.
 The overall focus is on pragmatic solutions for publishers within the art and cultural sector.
-No prior knowledge of creating an Ebook is required – with that said, a familiarity of various computer software is helpful, as is the willingness to learn and the inquisitive curiosity to look beyond this guide for certain answers.
+No prior knowledge of creating an ebook is required – with that said, a familiarity of various computer software is helpful, as is the willingness to learn and the inquisitive curiosity to look beyond this guide for certain answers.
 This publication is not a tutorial on how to make an electronic publication, it merely intends to give the reader guidance on how to make a first attempt at creating an electronic publication.